Learn a little more about our newest partner and what shaped his path here – in his own words.

 My interest in accounting and advisory really developed when I completed my year 10 work experience at a local accounting firm.
 Even though I only had a small taste of the profession, I found that I became really interested in the preparation, review processes and advising aspect of the profession.
 At this point, I made the decision to focus on business/accounting VCE subjects and I achieved my first A grade overall in accounting.
 I remember my accounting teacher, Neville Box, telling me I’d make a good accountant.

-…the satisfication of becoming a Chartered Accountant and now a partner at Mead Partners in the end makes those sacrifices all worth it.
+…the satisfaction of becoming a Chartered Accountant and now a partner at Mead Partners in the end makes those sacrifices all worth it.

 As most professional accountants can understand that becoming a fully qualified accountant has its challenges and sacrifices, with the ongoing commitment to continually maintain skill levels and ongoing education.
 I do remember when I was a graduate and lost most of my weekends for 2 ½ years while undergoing my CA studies, one weekend before my exam there was a heat wave in Melbourne and my friends were heading to the beach, I was in the office studying, I doubt my friends remember those weekends like I do but the satisfaction of becoming a Chartered Accountant and now a partner at Mead Partners in the end makes those sacrifices all worth it.